Real Age

 Forget those old diet myths that breads and pasta are fattening.
 Carbohydrates contain far fewer calories per gram than fats: 4 per gram as opposed to 9 per gram.
 Eating a diet high in complex carbohydrates—fruits, vegetables, and grains—will help you shed excess pounds and gain extra years of youth.

 (INDEED SO.
 THE LATEST IDEA WITH BOOKS LIKE "WHEAT BELLY" ARE WAY WRONG FOR THE NATURAL METABOLISM BODY.
 EVERYTHING NORMAL, THERE IS NOTHING BUT GOOD STUFF IN ORGANIC WHEAT, EVEN MORE SO IN ORGANIC BARLEY.
 YOU HAVE TO HAVE AN IMBALANCE IN YOUR BODY TO STOP EATING HEALTHY WHOLE GRAINS.
-GOD GAVE TO ANCIENT ISRAEL TWO FIRST HARVESTS BARLEY WAS FIRST [THE BEST NUTRITION; WHEAT WAS SECOND, THE SECOND BEST].
-HAVE LITTLE BOOK ON THE SCIENCE OF BARLEY IT IS AMAZING HOW NUTRITIOUS BARLEY IS.
-IT'S HARD TO FIND 100 PERCENT BARLEY LOAVES, SO MAKE YOUR OWN Keith Hunt)
+GOD GAVE TO ANCIENT ISRAEL TWO FIRST HARVESTS - BARLEY WAS FIRST [THE BEST NUTRITION; WHEAT WAS SECOND, THE SECOND BEST].
+I HAVE A LITTLE BOOK ON THE SCIENCE OF BARLEY - IT IS AMAZING HOW NUTRITIOUS BARLEY IS.
+IT'S HARD TO FIND 100 PERCENT BARLEY LOAVES, SO MAKE YOUR OWN - Keith Hunt)

 Vegetarianism: Pro or Con?